1966 Emperor's Cup final

 1966 Emperor's Cup Final was the 46th final of the Emperor's Cup competition.
 The final was played at Komazawa Olympic Park Stadium in Tokyo on January 15, 1967.
-Waseda University won the championship.
+Waseda University won the cup.

 Overview

-Waseda University won the championship, by defeating defending champion Toyo Industries 3–2.
-This is last champions team as university team.
+Waseda University won the cup, by defeating defending champion Toyo Industries 3–2.
+This was the last team to win the cup as a university team.